Antena/absolut-loader/README.md

 require('./component-3-variation1.html');
 ```

-This will be then picked by `ngtemplate-loader` in the next phase, which registers its contents in angular's templateCache, using the file's full path as a key, so to avoid possible collisions within a function, and replaces the original require by this function.
+This will be then picked by `ngtemplate-loader` in the next phase, which registers its contents in AngularJS's templateCache, using the file's full path as a key, so to avoid possible collisions within a function, and replaces the original require by this function.

 ```javascript
 /* Injected by absolut-loader */